libp2p/specs/7-properties.md

 ### 7.5.2 multistream - self-describing protocol stream

 [multistream](https://github.com/jbenet/multistream) is a self-describing protocol stream format.
 It is extremely simple.
 Its goal is to define a way to add headers to protocols that describe the protocol itself.
-It is sort of like adding versions to a protocol, but being extremely explicit.
+It is sort of like adding versions to a protocol, but extremely explicit.

 For example: